balmer-sprint-learning/freshStart/README.md

 - **Centralized Data Management** - Use dataManager for all TSV parsing operations
 - **Shared Utilities** - Extract common patterns (like header row parsing) into reusable functions
 - **Incremental Testing** - Create simple test pages to validate functionality before integration

+## Principles for Working with GitHub Copilot

+- Always work step-by-step, one small change at a time, confirming each step before moving on.
+- Do not add any code, error handling, or conditions that have not been discussed and agreed upon.
+- Never add defensive or filtering logic (such as column count checks) unless explicitly requested.
+- Only do the work requested, with minimal necessary error handling.
+- If unsure about data format or requirements, ask for clarification before coding.
+- Communicate clearly about any assumptions or changes before implementation.
+- If you deviate from these principles, expect to be called out and correct course immediately.

 ## Programming Method - Lessons from Development